prisms-center/CASMcode_bset/doc/usage/basis_function_specs.rst

 Occupation site basis functions
 """""""""""""""""""""""""""""""

-The "occupation" site basis functions give an expansion (with correlation values all equal to `0`) about the default configuration where each site is occupied by the first allowed occupant in the prim :func:`~libcasm.xtal.Prim.occ_dof` list.
+The "occupation" site basis functions give an expansion (with correlation values all equal to `0`) about the default configuration where each site is occupied by the first allowed occupant in the :py:meth:`Prim.occ_dof <libcasm.xtal.Prim.occ_dof>` list.
 This choice of occupation site basis functions can be specified with:

 .. code-block:: Python